AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/calling_c_from_lua/binding_c_functions.md

 ### Using Lua 5.1 instead

 LuaJIT 2.x is supposed to be binary-compatible with Lua 5.1.
 That means that you should be able to compile and link your module with an official distribution of Lua 5.1 instead of needing to use LuaJIT.
-Similarly, if you're using a third-party module, you may even be able to use a pre-compiled *.dll* of the module, if it was compiled against Lua 5.1 for the same platform and processor as your game (e.g. Windows 64-bit).
+Similarly, if you're using a third-party module, you may even be able to use a pre-compiled *.dll* of the module, if it was compiled against Lua 5.1 for the same platform and processor as your app (e.g. Windows 64-bit).

 ## Step 2.
 Write your C code and bindings